UltFoundation/Ultiomatic.js/README.md

 	}
 	```

 - `if` statements without curly braces are allowed.
-This is recommended for short conditional `throw`/`return` statements.
-In this case, the conditional statement should start in the same line as the `if` statement's closing parethensis.<br>
+In this case, the conditional statement should start in the same line as the `if` statement's closing parethensis.
+This syntax is recommended for short conditional `throw`/`return` statements.<br>
 Multi-line conditions are allowed, in this case logical operators (`&&`, `||`, `?`, `:`) should appear in the beginning of the line (in order to reduce commit noise when the condition is extended).<br>
 All of these are valid: